haggismcbean/pangea-api/README.md

 # Before Launch Remember to:
 - [] Look into what happens if I crash (I need to restart all the webhook stuff)
-- [] Remove the images of the world from /app/public/world_images (also make new images and use them to create the world so people can't check git commits)
+- [] Make new images and use them to create the world so people can't check git commits

 # If You Forgot How to Spin Things Up: